BillyDM/awesome-audio-dsp/README.md

 ## Rust Crates
 - [`baseplug`] - Create VST plugins in Rust.
 (GUI and other plugin formats are still a work in progress.)
+- [`basedrop`] - Memory management tools for interfacing with realtime threads.
 - [`simdeez`] - Write generic SIMD code across an array of architectures.
 - [`FunDSP`] - An audio DSP library with a nifty clean syntax.